 netlab API Server

 The netlab api command starts a lightweight HTTP server that wraps common CLI actions.
-It is intended for automation systems that need to invoke netlab operations without shelling out to the CLI.
+It is intended for automation systems that need to invoke netlab operations without executing CLI commands.

 netlab api [--bind <addr>] [--port <port>] [--auth-user <user>] [--auth-password <password>]